anoma/masp/masp_primitives/README.md

-# zcash_primitives
+# masp_primitives

-This library contains Rust implementations of the Zcash primitives.
+This library contains Rust implementations of the MASP primitives, based on the Zcash Sapling primitives.

 ## License